Stickiem/tp/docs/UserGuide.md

 Examples:
 * `findSocial facebook twitter linkedin`

----
 ### Locating persons by relationship: `findRelationship`

-Finds persons whose relationships contain any of the given keywords as a substring.
+Finds persons involved in relationships whose role name contains any of the given keywords as a substring.

-Format: `findRelationship KEYWORD [MORE_KEYWORDS]`
+**Format**: `findRelationship KEYWORD [MORE_KEYWORDS]`

-* Only the relationship field is searched.
+* Only the role names in relationships are searched.
 * The search is case-insensitive.

-Examples:
+* **Important**: The command returns **only the person whose role** in the relationship contains the search keyword.
+* For example, if Person A has a relationship "Boss" with Person B whose relationship is "Employee", searching for `findRelationship Boss` will return only Person A, because their role contains the keyword "Boss".

+**Examples**:
-* `findRelationship family friend`
+* `findRelationship family friend` returns all persons who are involved in relationships containing "family" or "friend" as substrings in their role name.

 ---
 ### Locating persons by tag: `findTag`